 This is my all-encompassing, imagined term to discuss aerodynamics on both vehicles — which are, again, pretty bananas.
 Both feature functional rear wings and extra air bumper openings to send air to the engines.

-The GT3 combines the wing with a rear underbody diffuser, and the two produce a combined 340 pounds of downforce at track speeds.
+The Porsche combines the wing with a rear underbody diffuser, and the two produce a combined 340 pounds of downforce at track speeds.

-The ZR1 counters with a massive optional wing of its own (part of the ZTK Performance Package).
+The Chevrolet counters with a massive optional wing of its own (part of the ZTK Performance Package).
 Adjust it to trade some top speed for ...
 950 pounds of downforce.

 Both vehicles offer carbon-ceramic brakes, optional on the Porsche and included (unknown yet whether they're standard or optional) on the Chevrolet, which help bring all of that speed to a halt.

-The 2019 Corvette ZR1 hits dealerships in the spring of 2018, and we hope then to put these speculations to a real test.
+The 2019 Chevrolet Corvette ZR1 hits dealerships in the spring of 2018, and we hope then to put these speculations about how it drives to a real test.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.